Harshittiwari-27/CODSOFT/TASK1_PASSWORD_GENERATOR/README.md

 4. Get your generated password printed on the screen

 ------------------------------------------------------------
+# Edge Cases Handled for proper generation of secure password and no error during run time s :

+1. Letters like `abc` are not accepted.
+2. Symbols like `@#` are invalid input.
+3. Float values like `4.5` are not allowed.
+4. Negative or zero length is rejected.
+5. Proper messages shown for all invalid inputs.

 GUI version will be added later if needed for better user experience.